Getting To Nozawa Onsen

 Getting Around Nozawa Onsen

 The Nozawa Onsen village sits below the ski resort, and considering there are three main base areas (Hikage, Nagasaka, and Karasawa), most lodgings are within walking distance of a lift.
-Access to and from the Hikage gondola is facilitated by Yû-road, a 300 metre undercover uphill moving escalator (minus the steps).
+Access to and from the Hikage gondola is facilitated by Yû-road, a 300 metre undercover uphill travellator.
 Sometimes getting up and down to Yû-road can be a little treacherous in ski boots (but it makes for an interesting spectator sport!).
 If you’re renting skis and boots, you may want to store them overnight at one of the Hikage gondola shops.

-There is snowmobile trailer transport between the 2 gondolas, which is ideal for kids (and their parents) to get between the Nagasaka gondola and ski school or day care at the Hikage gondola.
+There is free snowmobile trailer transport between the 2 gondolas, which is ideal for kids (and their parents) to get between the Nagasaka gondola and ski school or day care at the Hikage gondola.
 This makes the accommodation near the Nagasaka gondola rather attractive for families who need these services.
-This snowmobile shuttle is also available for people who don’t have skis or a snowboard.

-There is a town shuttle bus that travels up to the Nagasaka gondola, but most people don’t tend to use it unless they’re staying in the lower reaches of town.
+There is a town shuttle bus that travels up to the Nagasaka gondola, which is often used by those staying in the south village and other lower reaches of town.

 Other Ski Resorts Nearby

 There are various other Nagano ski resorts, so Nozawa Onsen can easily be combined with other ski areas on your Japan ski holiday.
-To get to Hakuba, Myoko Kogen, Madarao/Tangram or Shiga Kogen you can get a shuttle bus from Nozawa Onsen with Nagano Snow Shuttle (Inter-Resort).
-These inter-resort shuttles depart 5 times a day, so they’re ideal for day trips or moving accommodation.
+To get to Hakuba, Myoko Kogen, Madarao or Shiga Kogen you can get a shuttle bus from Nozawa Onsen with Nagano Snow Shuttle.
+These inter-resort shuttles are ideal for those moving accommodation, rather than day tripping.

-Another option is to get a taxi or private shuttle.
-Chuo Taxi is one option.
+Another option is to get a taxi or private shuttle with a Chuo Taxi minivan which is expensive unless you have a group.

 Nearby Madarao Kogen can be plenty of fun on a powder day, and the ski area is connected to Tangram Ski Resort.
-Togari Onsen Ski Resort is also close by and has largely mellow slopes.
-The Nozawa Togari Madarao Bus provides transport between the three ski resorts for very reasonable rates.
+The No Ta Ma Bus is short for Nozawa, Togari, Madarao, although the bus doesn’t go to Togari anymore.
+The bus provides transport between the two ski resorts for very reasonable rates, but the schedule is unlikely to suit those wanting first lifts.

 [AdListings collection="Japan" category="Nozawa Onsen" subcategory="Inter Resort Transfers"]